EwarJames/Django_pract/README.md

 # Django_practice
-A repository to practice web dev with Django framework
+A repository to practice web development with Django framework